LinyueWeng/Unsupervised-learning-in-sparsely-activated-convolutional-spiking-neural-networks-enabled-by-VDSP/README.md

 > ```

 **Fit result:**
 The script prints the fitted parameter values to the terminal and saves them as `data/params_Ferroelectric.csv` or `data/params_Ferroelectric_Tanh.csv`.
-These cached parameters are loaded automatically on subsequent runs — delete the CSV to force re-fitting.
+These cached parameters are loaded automatically on subsequent runs — we recommend you set `force_recompute == True` in any case to force re-fitting.

 #### Model parameters explained